ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 Business processes are defined directly in the software instead of BPMN process models.

 ##Getting the Simulation to run
+**DISCLAIMER:**

-    **DISCLAIMER:** To run the simulation on the Bitcoin mainnet, real Bitcoin funds are required to fuel the transactions.
+    To run the simulation on the Bitcoin mainnet, real Bitcoin funds are required to fuel the transactions.
-    Loosing the required data to access bitcoins (e.g. private keys, additional locking information employed by the framework.) can render funds permanently inaccessible.
+    Losing the required data to access bitcoins (e.g. private keys, additional locking information employed by the framework.) can render funds permanently inaccessible.
     The presented framework is still in a prototype state, we take no responsebility for lost funds.

 A choreography-oriented interaction between four different companies is simulated.